stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.webextensions/taskpane/get_islocked/_index.md

 title: Aspose::Words::WebExtensions::TaskPane::get_IsLocked method
 linktitle: get_IsLocked
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::WebExtensions::TaskPane::get_IsLocked method.
-Specifies whether the task pane is locked to the document in the UI and cannot be closed by the user in C++.
+description: 'Aspose::Words::WebExtensions::TaskPane::get_IsLocked method.
+Specifies whether the task pane is locked to the document in the UI and cannot be closed by the user in C++.'
 type: docs
 weight: 300
 url: /cpp/aspose.words.webextensions/taskpane/get_islocked/